SSU Student Health Center (SHC) Women's Health & Contraception

 No prescription required:

 - Condoms: Male & Female more effective @ pregnancy prevention when used w/spermicide.
+Help protect against sexually transmitted infection.

 - Hormonal Contraceptives: Hormonal contraceptives contain estrogen & progesterone (or progesterone alone) & prevent pregnancy by suppressing the release of eggs from the ovary as well as by causing cervical mucus to thicken which interferes with sperm motility.
+They do not protect against sexually transmitted infection.

 - Birth Control Pills (combined estrogen and progesterone)